beginning of content

 Most people will be offered routine tests for some STIs at their first antenatal care appointment, including:

-What can I do to avoid getting an STI?
+What can I do to prevent getting an STI?

-Other than not having sex with a partner who could potentially have an STI, practicing safe sex with condoms (used during penetrative sex) and dental dams (used during oral sex) offers the best protection from STIs.
+You can protect yourself from STIs by not having sex with a partner who could potentially have an STI.
+Practicing safe sex with condoms (used during penetrative sex) and dental dams (used during oral sex) offers the best protection from STIs.

 Other ways to avoid STIs are: